JaydenT107/KatyWeather/README.md

 # KatyWeather

 This Python script predicts weather conditions for the next 5 days and provides a historical view of the past 12 hours.
 It leverages WeatherAPI for real-time weather data, AWS Lambda for serverless execution, and Make.com for automating workflows.
-The script pulls data from WeatherAPI, stores it in an S3 bucket, and visualizes it in a Google Sheet.
+The script pulls data from WeatherAPI, stores it in an S3 bucket, and imported it into a Google Sheet, which is used for visualization on a Google Site: https://sites.google.com/view/katyweather/home.

 Additionally, AI is incorporated to provide descriptive insights into the forecast for the next 5 days, helping users understand weather patterns beyond raw data.